 Let us put our resources, experience, and inside knowledge of the criminal justice system to work for you.
-Our Los Angeles criminal defense attorneys offer a free consultation, so don’t hesitate to give us a call or reach out to us online to schedule yours today.
+Our seasoned attorneys offer a free consultation, so don’t hesitate to give us a call or reach out to us online to schedule yours today.

 - 1 California Penal Code Section 602 PC: Trespassing

 - 2 What Does the State Have to Prove If I’m Charged With Trespassing in California?